 Tools & Services Registry for Tools & Services

 The registry is a service that gathers and records metadata about existing research tools and data services which are specifically suitable for cultural studies.
-It provides an easy overview over the offers which are relevant to researchers in terms of research data management.
+It provides an easy overview over the offers.
 In addition, it enables researchers to access these offerings, which should prevent both parallel and duplicate developments and efforts.
 All included metadata will be issued under a CC0 licence, and all tools and services will receive a unique identifier to enable referencing.
 We will use a step-by-step certification process in order to assess, foster and highlight the reliability of research tools and data services in respect of the FAIR principles.